 The Problem: Annoying Condensation Building up on Car Windows

 Last year I decided I was going to do something about it and began to research why my windows were fogging up.
 This led me to experiment with some different methods of keeping damp to a minimum and eventually totally ridding my old Volkswagen Golf of damp.
-Here are my suggestions on how you can prevent and even eradicate interior condensation in your car.
+Here are my suggestions on how you can get rid of condensation in your car, and even eradicate interior damp altogether.

 Why Do Car Windows Fog Up?

-The reason that car windows fog up is simple: condensation occurs when warm and humid air meets a cool surface.
+Understanding how to get rid of damp in your car requires understanding of what causes it: condensation occurs when warm and humid air meets a cool surface.
 When people get in the car when it's very cold their warm breathe, all that warm and moisture-rich air comes into contact with a cold windshield it causes the moisture from the air to collect on the glass.

 This process can also occur is moisture in the car (for example from damp seats, used coffee cups and even discarded food) is heated in the sun.
 The interior of the car acts as a greenhouse but without ventilation the moisture rises but can't escape the cabin and so turns to water as it touches the glass.

 So we know what causes the condensation.
 But how do we prevent it?